Sparpvp/C-SimpleHTTP/README.md

 # C-SimpleHTTP
 A simple HTTP protocol implementation made in C.
-Here you can find a wrapper of libcurl, no-bloat TCP/HTTP Server & Client.
+Here you can find a wrapper of libcurl and no-bloat TCP/HTTP Server & Client.

 # Usage
 Below there's a full cli implementation of the wrapper.